The insurer—which is a major underwriter of more than 1.2 million policies—already stopped selling new group policies in 2010.

 Premium hikes and longer life spans to blame

-Demand for LTC insurance—which pays for care in a nursing home, assisted living facility or your own home as you age —has dried up as insurers piled on big premium hikes in the wake of the Great Recession and people requiring more medical care because of longer life spans.
+Demand for long term care insurance—which pays for care in a nursing home, assisted living facility or your own home as you age —has dried up as insurers piled on big premium hikes in the wake of the Great Recession and people requiring more medical care because of longer life spans.

 How big of a premium hike are we talking about here?
 John Hancock pushed through an 83% average rate increase earlier this year and has asked state insurance regulators for further increases.
 (Insurance is regulated at the state level, not the federal level.)